 How is Food Intolerance recognised?

 Certain features such as the pattern and type of symptoms can help to distinguish food intolerance reactions from those that might be a result of food allergy, or some quite different cause unrelated to food.
 By keeping an accurate and detailed diary of both foods eaten and symptoms, it is possible to highlight the foods that may be causing a problem.
 Even if the culprits are not clear, it gives a useful starting point on which to base exclusion and reintroduction diets.
 A dietitian can help you manage these diets, which can ultimately give a clear diagnosis.

-Apart from coeliac disease and lactose intolerance there not any reliable and validated tests to identify food intolerance.
+Otherwise, there are no validated tests to identify food intolerance.
 Because of this, the main tool used to diagnose food intolerance is an exclusion diet (also called a diagnostic diet).

 Symptoms are not immediate

 The time relationship between eating the food and getting symptoms depends on many factors.
-If the food is only eaten very occasionally, symptom onset after digestion ranges from almost immediate to several hours.
+If the food is only eaten very occasionally, symptom onset after digestion ranges from almost immediate to several hours, up to two days.
 However, this is different when the food is being consumed regularly, when each 'reaction' will run into the next, leading to the development of chronic, almost continual, symptoms with no clear immediate reaction each time the food is eaten.
 When this happens it can be more difficult to identify culprit foods but is still readily done, and often with remarkable results.

 Symptoms are usually multiple

 In food allergy, the range of symptoms is usually predictable.
 In food intolerance, a very much wider range of symptoms may occur and multiple symptoms are usual, and can be general and non-specific, which can make diagnosis tricky.
 This highlights the need for attention to detail and the need to record everything fully in a food and symptom diary.